swapdewalkar/hamilton/CODE_OF_CONDUCT.md

 posting via an official social media account, or acting as an appointed representative at an online or offline event.

+Community spaces include but are not limited to:
+* GitHub repositories and discussions
+* Slack channels and Discord servers
+* Video conferences and virtual meetups
+* In-person events and conferences
+* Social media interactions related to the project

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at opensource@dagworks.io.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at:

+**📧 Email: opensource@dagworks.io**

+### Reporting Process

+1. **Submit a report** via the email above with details of the incident
+2. **Receive acknowledgment** within 48 hours of your report
+3. **Investigation** will be conducted promptly and fairly
+4. **Resolution** will be communicated to relevant parties

 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the